MichaelLillis/Recipe-Bot/README.md

 ## Commands 📝

 Recipe bot is very simple to use!
-There are only 3 commands you'll need to know.
+There are only a few basic commands you'll need to know.

 ##### Add a recipe through the modal popup: